 RosaBees features equally delicious cocktails and desserts, and they label items containing gluten.

 This is a small and sweet RAD restaurant hiding amongst the studios and shops.
-We recommend making dinner reservations and know that they also serve Sunday brunch.
+We recommend making dinner reservations and know that they also serve a stellar Sunday brunch.

 RosaBees | 27 Foundy Street, Suite #20, Asheville, NC 28801